Niklas94/ColorReg/README.md

 # ColorReg
-Recognizing red objects and Circular shapes with Parrot 2.0 ARdrone with OpenCV library - Python
+Recognizing red objects and circular shapes with Parrot 2.0 ARdrone with OpenCV library - Python

 There are three python programs in this project.